alexvasseur/cf_get_events/README.md

+# IMPORTANT

+This project is a fork
+This is being refactored to fit a different goal for indicators around Pivotal Cloud Foundry deployment

+* BELOW is the old doc of the upstream - you can ignore it *

 # Cloud Foundry Get Events CLI Plugin

 Cloud Foundry plugin to view events for applications or long running processes - LRPs.